 \subsection{Influence Maximization}

-\textsc{Grim} is trained on a dataset that consists of $50$ random BA graphs of $500$ -- $2,000$ nodes.
-It is trained by choosing $100$ seeds sequentially, to maximize the reward (delay = $2$ steps) for each network.
-Since the immediate reward corresponds to the marginal gain, the sum of these rewards at the end of the ``game'' corresponds to the total influence of the seed set.
-An episode corresponds to completing the game for all $50$ graphs; we play $500$ episodes, taking roughly $40$ seconds each.
-The exploration is set to $0.3$ and declines with a factor of $0.99$.
-The model is optimized using ADAM, as in \textsc{Glie}.
-We store the model that has the best average influence over all train graphs in a training episode.
-To diminish the computational time of the first step in \textsc{Glie-Celf} and \textsc{Grim}, we focus on candidate seeds that surpass a certain degree threshold based on the distribution, a common practice in the literature \cite{chen2009efficient,manchanda2020gcomb}.

-For comparison, we use a state-of-the-art IM method, \textsc{Imm} \cite{tang2015influence}, which capitalizes on reverse reachable sets \cite{borgs2014maximizing} to estimate influence.
+Our main benchmark is a state-of-the-art IM method, \textsc{Imm} \cite{tang2015influence}, which capitalizes on reverse reachable sets \cite{borgs2014maximizing} to estimate influence.
 Specifically, it produces a series of such sketches and uses them to approximate the influence spread without simulations.
 This results in remarkable acceleration with a theoretical guarantee.
 Note that, \textsc{Imm} is considered one of the state-of-the-art algorithms and surpasses various heuristics \cite{jung2012irie}.
 We set $e =0.5$ as proposed by the authors.
-We also compare with \textsc{Finder}, which is analyzed in Section \ref{sec:related_work}, and with the most well known heuristic methods for the Independent Cascade. \textsc{Pmia} \cite{wang2012scalable} computes the influence spread based on local approximations. \textsc{DegreeDiscount} \cite{chen2009efficient} builds a seed set using the node's degree, which is recomputed based on the current seed set and its influence.
-Finally, \textsc{K-cores} \cite{malliaroscore} is the a graph degeneracy metric that uncoveres nodes that are part of densely connected subgraphs.
+We also compare with \textsc{Finder}, which is analyzed in Section \ref{sec:related_work}, and with the most well-known heuristic methods for the Independent Cascade. \textsc{Pmia} \cite{wang2012scalable} computes the influence spread based on local approximations. \textsc{DegreeDiscount} \cite{chen2009efficient} builds a seed set using the node's degree, which is recomputed based on the current seed set and its influence.
+Finally, \textsc{K-cores} \cite{malliaroscore} is the a graph degeneracy metric that uncovers nodes that are part of densely connected subgraphs.